frnmst/the-flux-of-thought/README.md

 ## This version compared to the The Plain Libre

-There are too many things to compare...
+There are too many things to compare, but in short terms:

+- the CSS file was written from scratch.
+- some Liquid templating language parts have been changed also because of the new CSS.
+- new tags score system for the index page.

 ## License